What is fertility preservation?

 Cancer treatment can affect fertility in different ways, depending on the type of treatment, dosage and duration, as well as your age at the time of treatment.

-- Other cancer treatments – The long‑term effects of newer cancer treatments, such as immunotherapy, are still being studied, and their impact on fertility is not yet fully understood.
+The long term effects of newer cancer treatments, such as immunotherapy, are still being studied, and their impact on fertility is not yet fully understood.

-- Time, age and treatment delays – Even when cancer treatment is successful, pregnancy may be advised to be delayed for several years.
+Even when cancer treatment is successful, you may be advised to delay pregnancy for several years.
 As fertility naturally declines with age, this delay can reduce the chance of conceiving, even without the effects of chemotherapy or radiotherapy.

 You can find out more about our private cancer treatment services here.